Ethiopia profile - Media

 - The Reporter - private, English-language web pages

 - Ethiopian Television (ETV) - state-owned

-- Radio Ethiopia - state-owned, operates National Service and External Service and regional stations
+- Radio Ethiopia - state-owned, operates National Service and regional stations

 - Voice of Tigray Revolution - Tigray Regional State government radio

 - Radio Fana - founded in 1994 by ruling party

 - Zami Radio - private, Addis Ababa